- What Are The Festival Dates And Hours?

 Yes and yes.
 There will be food vendors throughout the campgrounds.

 There are also two well-stocked General Stores on site — one near the Tower Entrance and one near the Arch Entrance — that offer personal hygiene items, batteries, disposable cameras, ice, beer, water, soda, food… you get the picture.
 If you forgot something, get it here!

 Will There Be Electrical Outlets?
 Wi-Fi?

-There will be Wi-Fi available at each Pod, as well as cell phone charging stations.
+There will be Wi-Fi available at each Plaza, as well as cell phone charging stations.

 Do I Have To Sleep In A Tent?

 As long as you’re confined within your campsite, you can sleep in a tent, in your car, in an igloo, etc.

 If you have a gas-powered generator smaller than 4KW, you are allowed to bring the appropriate amount of gasoline to power it.
 Any excessive amounts of gasoline will be confiscated.

 If you have a portable grill or stove, you may bring up to 40 lbs of charcoal and/or a small (5 lbs or less) container of propane.
 Please note, the small green Coleman propane tanks are limited to 2 per grill.

 No. 2-wheeled objects will not be permitted within the campgrounds or festival site.